openenergymonitor/build-workshop/emontx-pixel-emonesp/README.md

 # Energy Monitor Build Workshop

-The workshop will cover building a singe-phase AC energy monitor using the open-source Arduino and ESP8266 microcontroller platforms.
+The workshop will cover building a web-connected singe-phase AC energy monitor using the open-source Arduino, ESP8266 and Emoncms platforms.

 ## 1.emonTx Energy Monitor